Priyanka-K-A/GlassMorphism-Clock/README.md

 ### DOMAIN : WEB DEVELOPMENT

-* A simple Analog clock designed using HTML , CSS and JAVASCRIPT
+* A simple Analog and Digital clock with Day and Date designed using HTML , CSS and JAVASCRIPT
+*

 ### PLATFORM :
 * Visual Studio Code